 5.2.1 Maps: Your Terrain Vehicle is equipped with numerous sensors as well as an on-board computer.
 This computer is capable of generating contour maps of the terrain at three levels of magnification.
-You can toggle between these three levels by pressing any key.
+(C64 users: You have two levels.)
 The colors (or patterns) on these maps represent different altitudes and surface types.
 The key for these can be seen whenever the contour map is up.
 It is a good idea to check Maps after the message Scanning New Terrain appears on the screen.
-Use right arrow key to leave this option.

-5.2.2 Move This option returns control of the Terrain Vehicle's movement.
-Move your terrain vehicle by using the arrow keys.
-Because of continual need for life support and the limited capacity of your environment suits, extended travel on foot is not possible.
-Your terrain vehicle has a small reserve fuel supply sufficient to take you from 5 to 25 "steps" depending on terrain.
-Fuel efficiency is a function of altitude - the higher the altitude, less the efficiency.
-To re-enter the ship move the terrain vehicle over it and press any non-arrow key.
+5.2.2 Move: This option returns control of the Terrain Vehicle's movement.
+Your terrain vehicle has a small reserve fuel supply sufficient to take you from 5 to 25 "steps," depending on terrain.
+Fuel efficiency is a function of altitude - the higher the altitude, the less the efficiency.
+See your Command Summary Card for more details on moving.

-5.2.3 Cargo This presents you with a list of all the cargo you are carrying and gives you the option of dropping anything.
+5.2.3 Cargo: This presents you with a list of all the cargo you are carrying and gives you the option of dropping anything.
 When an object is dropped on a planet's surface it can be picked up again.
-Cargo also allows you to pick up any item (including Lifeforms) next to your terrain vehicle, record messages found in Ruins, and make holographic recordings of Lifeforms.
+Cargo also allows you to pick up any item (including lifeforms) next to your terrain vehicle, record messages found in Ruins, and make holographic recordings of lifeforms.
+(C64 users: There are no holographic captures.)
 You must be directly beside an object to put it into Cargo.
-Note that any messages you find are identified by the date found.
+Any messages you find are identified by the date found.
 The cargo hold has a capacity of 50 cubic meters.

-5.2.4 Look This option places a moveable cursor on the tactical map, allowing you to examine any part of the terrain.
-Move the cursor with the arrow keys and press a key.
+5.2.4 Look: This option places a moveable cursor on the tactical map, allowing you to examine any part of the terrain.

-5.2.5 Scan This option places a moveable cursor on the tactical map, allowing you to scan the terrain using your sensors.
+5.2.5 Scan: This option places a moveable cursor on the tactical map, allowing you to scan the terrain using your sensors.
 The results of your scanning are made available in a readout.
-Only lifeforms can be scanned.
 Note that lifeforms are not distributed evenly over the planet's surface, but tend to clump in the lower elevations near the equator or other temperate areas.
 The configuration of lifeforms on a planet is consistent with that planet's gravity.

-5.2.6 Weapons Your Terrain Vehicle is equipped with a laser and a stunner.
+5.2.6 Weapons: Your Terrain Vehicle is equipped with a laser and a stunner.
 You can choose which one to fire through the Weapons option.
-Bracket the target by using the arrow keys, and fire by pressing any other key.